FPGA-Computer/STM8-LCDUSB/readme.md

 LCD Smarties at http://lcdsmartie.sourceforge.net/

 - USB stack logic is modified for this tech demo.
 Vendor Request packets (needed by LCD2USB) is working.
-HID not tested yet.
+HID now tested (STM8 HID Dial).

 - Code reformatted/refractored.
 Using my own IRQ files for STM8S003 for a much cleaner organization.